izaanz/Discord-Encouraging-bot/README.md

 The script of the bot is inspired by Beau.

 To use the bot on your server, get the bot key from discord/developers page and paste in the .env file.

+For random quotes we are using API from quotesnewtab.com